-They breifly reconciled in 2015, with Swift handing West the MTV Video Vanguard Award, but then the "Famous" debacle happened involving West's aforementioned wife Kim Kardashian.
-That lead to Swift building her album Reputation around their feud, and now while things are quiet between the two in anticipation of Swift's new album Lover, they'll likely never, ever, ever becoming friends again.
+They briefly reconciled in 2015, with Swift handing West the MTV Video Vanguard Award, but then the "Famous" debacle happened involving West's aforementioned wife Kim Kardashian.
+That led to Swift building her album Reputation around their feud, and now while things are quiet between the two, they'll likely never, ever, ever be friends again.

 William Shatner and George Takei

 The feud between these former Star Trek co-stars dates all the way back to their days on set, apparently.
 George Takei has said that William Shatner would ignore him and generally hog the spotlight from the rest of the ensemble cast.

 Bad blood continues to this day.
 In 2008, Shatner said in an interview that he hadn’t been invited to Takei’s wedding, saying Takei suffered from some kind of "psychosis.”
 Takei later responded that he had invited Shatner to his wedding and suggested that the former Captain Kirk’s video was probably more about viral promotion for his talk show Raw Nerve.

 “It’s not tension, it’s all coming from Bill,” Takei told the New York Times in 2015.
 “Whenever he needs a little publicity for a project, he pumps up the so-called controversy between us.”